-Prereq: DRAM 1701 and DRAM 2161 or DRAM 3161 (also can be a co-requisite with either DRAM 2161 or DRAM 3161).
+Prereq: DRAM 1701; 3 credits from DRAM 2161, 3161 (may be taken as a co-requisite).
 This course allows students to focus on developing skills and practical experience in areas of theatre production such as costume or set design and construction, lighting, stage-management, or front-of-house.
-(Format: Experiential) [Note 1: Students registered for DRAM 3011 or 4011 projects related to a Motyer-Fancy Theatre production, as well as students engaged as paid theatre assistants, cannot also receive Production Practicum credit for that same production work.]
-DRAM 2669 DRAM 3669 DRAM 4669 Economics Mount Allison University ECONOMICS Every society must in some way determine what goods and services its members will produce, and to what extent each person can claim a portion of this flow of output.
+[Note 1: Students registered for DRAM 3011 or 4011 projects related to a Motyer-Fancy Theatre production, as well as students engaged as paid theatre assistants, cannot also receive Production Practicum credit for that same production work.]
+(Format: Experiential) DRAM 2669 DRAM 3669 DRAM 4669 Economics Mount Allison University ECONOMICS Every society must in some way determine what goods and services its members will produce, and to what extent each person can claim a portion of this flow of output.
 Our Canadian society relies primarily, although not completely, upon a system of variable money prices, a market economy, to resolve the questions of production and distribution.
 Much of the study of economics consists of examining the operation of market economies to discover regularities of behaviour, ultimately in the expectation that through better understanding society will be able to remedy undesirable results and achieve better ones.
 Such a study logically includes looking at the historical evolution of modern economies (economic history), the evolution of thinking about economic systems (economic thought), the operation of markets (microeconomics), the aggregate flows of output (macroeconomics), the operation of the money system (money and banking), economic relationships with other societies (international economics) and so on.
 Instruction on such topics emphasizes understanding.
 To achieve understanding means moving into the seemingly abstract realm of theory, analysis and technical terms.
 Little attention is paid to description or factual memorization.
 Students planning to concentrate on economics will find mathematics a valuable complementary study.
 Those who dislike mathematics or who do poorly in it usually encounter difficulties in economics.
 Disciplinary B.A.
-Programs MINOR in Economics is 24 credits earned as follows: - 6 from ECON 1001 and 1011 - 18 from Economics, including 6 from the 3/4000 level, chosen in consultation with the Program Advisor MAJOR in Economics is 60 credits earned as follows: - 21 from ECON 1001, 1011, 2001, 2011, 2101, 2111, 2701 - 6 from MATH 1111, 2311 - 6 from COMM 2101, COMP 1631, MATH 1121, 2221 - 18 from Economics at the 3/4000 level - 9 from complementary courses, chosen in consultation with the Program Advisor Note:
+Programs MINOR in Economics is 24 credits earned as follows: - 6 from ECON 1001 and 1011 - 18 from Economics, including 6 from the 3/4000 level, chosen in consultation with the Program Advisor MAJOR in Economics is 60 credits earned as follows: - 21 from ECON 1001, 1011, 2001, 2011, 2101, 2111, 2701 - 3 from ECON 1701, MATH 2311 - 3 from MATH 1111, 1151 - 6 from COMM 2101, COMP 1631, MATH 1121, 2221 - 18 from Economics at the 3/4000 level - 9 from complementary courses, chosen in consultation with the Program Advisor Note: